 es or overstretches muscles of our back.
 Because of how we sit there are certain muscles we expect to get tight and stiff.
 This is where foam rolling comes in!

-Btw – for those who want to understand a little more about low back pain in gaming, an article will be released VERY soon about this. 😀 do not worry.
+Btw – for those who want to understand a little more about low back pain in gaming, check out my detailed article about this. 😀 do not worry.
 I GOTCHU

 Self Myofascial Release (Foam Rolling) in Gaming

 Self Myofascial Release (SMR) is a form of manual therapy which targets our soft tissues through self “massage”.
 In normal speak that means it is a way for us to self-massage and provide relief.
 The foam roller is an awesome way to perform self myofascial release and has been shown in research to be helpful in increasing flexibility, reducing soreness associated with exercise (and overuse with muscles) along with some evidence showing it may help with recovery.